Craniofacial Biology PhD Program

 The program offers an interactive experience with the necessary foundation for advancing basic, clinical and translational research.
 Graduates will possess the qualifications and research expertise to become productive faculty members at leading universities and senior scientists in various academic institutions or industrial settings.

-Ostrow’s Craniofacial Biology Graduate Program, with support from the Keck School of Medicine of USC Program in Biomedical and Biological Sciences (PIBBS), provides a flexible, stimulating and uniquely structured curriculum for well-qualified candidates.
+Ostrow’s Craniofacial Biology PhD Program, with support from the Keck School of Medicine of USC Program in Biomedical and Biological Sciences (PIBBS), provides a flexible, stimulating and uniquely structured curriculum for well-qualified candidates.
 We place special emphasis on:

 - The selection of sincerely interested students dedicated to a career in dentistry and biomedical research.